BillJr99/Ursinus-CS376/_pages/Projects/proj-mailbox.md

 asmlinkage long sys_myreceive(pid_t pid, int n, char __user *buf);
 ```

+### Register your System Calls

-5. **Register your System Calls**: Add entries for your two system calls to the syscall table, as before.
+Add entries for your two system calls to the syscall table, as before.
 As usual, copy your function prototypes to `include/linux/syscalls.h`, and add an entry to `arch/i386/kernel/syscall_table.S` with an entry `.long sys_mysyscall` with the name of each of your syscalls.
 To call these syscalls by name, add the following snippet to `include/asm-x86_64/unistd.h` for each syscall:

 ```c
 #define __NR_mysyscall ^^^ //(where ^^^ is one more than the highest number in the list).